 The door opens, and there the boy stands, framed in the outside light.

 Frankie stands from behind the couch, knowing this is his only chance.
 He can not miss.
 He will not miss.

 The gun throws itself back into his shoulder.
 The sound is sharp and quick.
 The boy in the doorway opens his arms to the bullet, he holds no gun now.
 He is only a teenager, with dark brown hair and sallow skin, grown too tall.

 He is struck in the gut and Frankie sees the shape hunch over into a ball.

 “I gotch-you!
 I gotch-you, you bassard!”

 As he says these words, the boy in the doorway looks up.
 He is smiling.
-He straightens and Frankie see that boy who is him is whole and unharmed.
+He straightens and Frankie sees that the boy who is him is whole and unharmed.
 His eyes are not so hollow after all, they have a gleam.

 “I diddin’t miss,” Frankie states.
 “I diddin’t miss!”

 And he was right.
 He didn’t miss.
 He feels something wet around his mouth, wiping it with the back of his hand.
 It is red and bright.
 He can not feel his legs.
 He looks down and sees his life puddling on the floor.
 Puddling the way his mother did when he killed her with his knife.
 Puddling the way the animals did when he was curious how they looked on the inside.